AlekhyaSasi/MyWritings/python-create-a-class.md

 objectName = ClassName()
 ```

-This creates a new object instance, `objectName`, which can be used to access the attributes.
+This creates a new object instance `objectName`, which can be used to access the attributes.

 ### Sample